About the Project

-A global network of sensors — seismic, atmospheric, and oceanic — continuously monitors the planet's geophysical vibrations and provides the raw material for the Project's audio feeds.
+A global network of sensors — seismic, atmospheric, and oceanic — continuously monitors the planet's geophysical vibrations and provides the raw material for the Project's audio streams.
 Some of these sensors are located here in Steuben, Maine, while others are located at research observatories around the world.
-Here in Steuben, a cluster of dedicated computers running custom software — the Planetary Sound Machine — continuously gathers data from these sensors via the IRIS consortium in near-real-time, translates them to audible sound, and delivers these audified planetary signals to listeners around the world — and, eventually, beyond.
+Custom software running on a cluster of cloud-based dedicated computers — collectively dubbed the Planetary Sound Machine — continuously gathers data from these sensors via the IRIS consortium in near-real-time, translates them to audible sound, and delivers audified planetary signals to listeners around the world — and, eventually, beyond.

 How can I participate?

 You can help contribute to heightened planetary self-awareness by sharing and redistributing these sounds in creative ways.
 Some ideas: set up a public listening kiosk at your school, workplace, or in a nearby park or shopping mall; integrate these sounds into a musical or dance performance; set up a micro-power AM or FM transmitter to broadcast these sounds into your neighborhood, into the atmosphere, or into space.
 The possibilities are endless.
 If you need help, just contact me.

 Can I edit, copy, paste, remix, tweak, share, and rebroadcast these sounds?